mediocregopher/blog.mediocregopher.com/_posts/2013-10-25-namecoind-ssl.md

 system and be 100% confident that their data can never be decrypted by anyone but them.

-On of the main problems with this approach is that the client has to be sure that the code that's being run in their browser is the correct code; that is, that they aren't the subject of a man-in-the-middle attack where an attacker is turning our strong encryption into weak encryption that they could later break.
+One of the main problems with this approach is that the client has to be sure that the code that's being run in their browser is the correct code; that is, that they aren't the subject of a man-in-the-middle attack where an attacker is turning our strong encryption into weak encryption that they could later break.